Formby Dog Nanny

 All visits to the house are by appointment.

-Yes.
-Your dog will be in contact with the resident dogs, other family dogs and the dogs that they meet whilst out on walks.
 For general wellbeing, it is important that your dog should always have their annual vaccinations to protect against infections and disease.
-It is also a requirement of our Home Boarding and Day Care licence.

-Regular Day Care customers will need to tell us each month when their dog is given their worm and flea treatments for our records.
+Regular Day Care customers will need to tell us each month when their dog is given their worm and flea treatments for records.

 It is your responsibility to ensure your pet is free of fleas.
 If fleas are present, we will ask you to come and collect your dog.
 We will need to charge you for any expense incurred , including the process of removing fleas from our home and vehicle.